Radiance-Technologies/prism/README.md

 The views, opinions, and/or findings expressed are those of the authors and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.

+We also want to acknowledge and thank Dr. Talia Ringer and Thomas (Tom) Reichel of the University of Illinois at Urbana-Champaign for their valuable insights and contributions to this work.
+Talia championed the ITP 2023 paper and the overall importance of the endeavor, and Tom implemented solutions to multiple critical issues including but not limited to switch cloning, sequence alignment with `numba`, and dependency inference.
+Without their help, this work would be diminished.